dragonflyoss/Dragonfly/docs/design/design.md

 ![service_down.png](../images/design/service_down.png)

 - The peer uploader server started by Dfget will not always exist.
-If there is no new download request or download task for a long time (the default is 5 minutes), it will send a offline request to the suernode, shut down the server, and clean up the cache.
+If there is no new download request or download task for a long time (the default is 5 minutes), it will send a offline request to the supernode, shut down the server, and clean up the cache.